SMART Larkspur Extension Project Overview

 Sidwalk Closure –The sidewalk on the north side of 3rd Street in San Rafael, will be closed at the tracks for the installation of concrete pads from July 22-24.

-Bicycle/Pedestrian Pathway Detour –There will be a detour of the Calpark Tunnel bicycle/pedestrain pathway located at Larkspur Landing.
-The detour will be in effect from July 29 - August 9, 2019.
+Bicycle/Pedestrian Pathway Detour –There will be a detour of the Calpark Tunnel bicycle/pedestrian pathway located at Larkspur Landing.
+The detour will be in effect from August 12-23, 2019.
 See detour map.

 Construction Work Notice: San Rafael Transit Center – Construction of the railroad track is underway at the San Rafael Transit Center.
 Construction work will be done 9:00 p.m. to 4:00 a.m. during weekdays and 7:00 a.m. to 5:00 p.m. on weekends as to not disrupt transit service at the transit center.
 Periodic noise can be expected during construction hours.
 Construction work at the transit center is anticipated to last through July 2019.